 Deborah Spring (Chairperson)

-Deb has had broad experience as a senior executive in the private, public and semi-government sectors across a diverse range of industries.
-These include energy, manufacturing, recycling, petro-chemicals, rail, technology, transport and logistics.
-Her board positions include Special Olympics, the Banksia Environmental Foundation, University of Ballarat and Ambulance Victoria.
+Deb has had broad experience as both a Director and as a senior executive in the private, public and semi-government sectors across a diverse range of industries.
+These include energy, manufacturing, recycling, rail, technology, transport and logistics.
+Her board positions include Alpine Resorts Co-ordinating Council, Federation University Australia and V/Line Corporation.
+Previously, Deb was Chair of Banksia Environmental Foundation and Deputy Chair of Special Olympics – Victoria.
 Deb has a Master of Science in Mechanical Engineering and a Master in Business Administration from Harvard Business School.
-Deb is also a licensed professional engineer and a Graduate Member of the Australia Institute of Company Directors.
-She has been skiing at Hotham for over 20 years and has watched her three daughters advance from Mighty Mites to Mary's Slide.
+Deb is a licensed professional engineer and a Graduate Member of the AICD.
+She has been skiing at Hotham for over 25 years and has watched her three daughters advance from Mighty Mites to Mary's Slide.

 Ronald Mason (Deputy Chair)

 Ron is an experienced Urban and Environmental planner having practiced for nearly 40 years in Government and private organisations in Victoria including the past 18 years as a planning consultant.
 Ron was the principal planner at Aurecon (Melbourne), leading one of the largest planning teams in Victoria until he retired in December 2009.
 Since leaving Aurecon he has continued as a planning consultant in his own planning practice.
 As a planner, Ron has been involved in major tourist, environmental and strategic planning projects throughout Victoria and Tasmania.
 Ron has also been a member of several Government Boards and Committees during his career in planning.
 He has been skiing at Mt Hotham for the past 30 years and is a Committee Member of Asgaard Alpine Club.
 Ron is also Chairman of the Audit and Risk Committee and Chairman of the Mount Hotham Master Plan Working Group.